skailasa/pyrustmpi/README.md

 Things I need to understand better:

 - What's the best way of distributing a dynamic library for use in a Python project?
 This works, but seems like a hack.
-- I'd preferably want to distribute using Conda, how do I do that?
 - How can I build this on Mac, where rsmpi's GCC stuff seems to fail?

 Notes: